McMaster University athletics has clear culture of systemic anti-Black racism: report | CBC News

 McMaster University athletics has clear culture of systemic anti-Black racism: report

-A report reviewing Black students' experiences in McMaster University's athletics department shows "a culture of systemic anti-Black racism has existed and continues to exist."
+A report reviewing Black students' experiences in McMaster University's athletics department has found "a culture of systemic anti-Black racism has existed and continues to exist."

 "This culture has been harmful and traumatizing to current and former Black student-athletes, many of whom continue to struggle with the impact of their experience long after graduation, including through reports of long-term mental health impacts," the report said.